sidpalas/devops-directive-website/content/posts/hugo-cloud-build.md

 ### Creating the Cloud Build Pipeline (cloudbuild.yaml)

 At this point, Cloud Build was primed and ready to go... but I hadn't told it what to do yet.
-The actual build pipeline is defined within a `cloudbuild.yaml file at the root of the repository.
+The actual build pipeline is defined within a `cloudbuild.yaml` file at the root of the repository.

 [Build Configuration Documentation](https://cloud.google.com/cloud-build/docs/build-config)

-Each step in this pipeline takes in come container image as its "name" and can also take optional arguments which executed inside that container.
+Each step in this pipeline takes in a container image as its "name" and can also take optional arguments which are executed inside that container.

 Below I have broken down this pipeline into its 6 steps:

 #### 1) Initialize and Update the Submodules

-As mentioned above, one of the initial challenges using cloud build was it failing to get the files associated with the Hugo theme because they are located in a git submodule.
+As mentioned above, one of the initial challenges using Cloud Build was it failing to get the files associated with the Hugo theme because they are located in a git submodule.
 The following uses the git cloud-builders image to initialize and update the git submodules, resulting in the theme files being available for future steps:

     steps:
     - name: 'gcr.io/cloud-builders/git'